pcgeek86/nvidia-rs/README.md

 * This application only looks at the first NVIDIA GPU in your system.
 Multiple GPUs not currently supported
 * If you don't have the NVIDIA GeForce driver installed, this utility won't work
-* Only tested this application on Windows 11
+* Only tested this application on Windows 11 and Ubuntu Server Linux

 # License